The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Hunawihr

-The fountain and washhouse located at the entrance of the village provide a fine view of the fortified church above and the three castles of Ribeauvillé in the distance.
+The fountain and washhouse at the village’s entrance provide a fine view of the fortified church above and the three castles of Ribeauvillé in the distance.

 Read more about Hunawihr.